-- a.
-Information shall be posted identifying voltage and amperage levels and any time of use, fees, or safety information related to the electric vehicle charging station. - b.
+- d.
+Equipment Standards & Protection - 1.
+Battery charging station outlets and connector devices shall be no less than 36 inches and no higher than 48 inches from the surface where mounted.
+Equipment mounted on pedestals, lighting posts, bollards, or other devices shall be designed and located so as not to impede pedestrian travel or create trip hazards on sidewalks. - 2.
+Adequate battery charging station protection, such as concrete-filled steel bollards shall be used.
+Curbing may be used in lieu of bollards if the battery charging station is set back a minimum of 24 inches from the face of the curb. - e.
+Usage fees.
+The property owner may collect a fee for the use of an electric vehicle charging station made available to visitors of the property. - f.
+Signage - 1.
+Information shall be posted identifying voltage and amperage levels and any time of use, fees, or safety information related to the electric vehicle charging station. - 2.
 Each electric vehicle charging station space shall be posted with signage indicating the space is only for electric vehicle charging purposes.
 For purposes of this Subsection, "charging" means that an electric vehicle is parked at an electric vehicle charging station and is connected to the battery charging station equipment.
-Restrictions shall be included on the signage if removal provisions are to be enforced by property owner pursuant to the Michigan Motor Vehicle Code, MCL 257.1 et seq.
+Restrictions shall be included on the signage if removal provisions are to be enforced by property owner pursuant to the Michigan Motor Vehicle Code, MCL 257.1 et seq. - 3.
+Design specifications for signage shall be obtained from the Building Division or designated city division/department. - g.
+Maintenance.

-vii.
-Maintenance

 Electric vehicle charging stations shall be maintained in all respects, including the functioning of the equipment.
 A phone number or other contact information shall be provided on the equipment for reporting non-functioning equipment, malfunctioning equipment, or other issues regarding the equipment.

-19. Parking Space Count
+xii.
+Space Count

-i.
+a.
 The table on the following page contains the minimum number of off-street parking spaces required for each of the following uses.
 If a use is not specified, then the number of required off-street parking spaces, if any, shall be at the Zoning Administrator's discretion.

 Uses Minimum Number of Parking Spaces

 Residential

 Child Care Homes, Group 4 per unit

 Child Care Homes, Family 2 per unit

 Dwelling, Assisted

 Dwelling, Care Facility 1 per unit

 Dwelling, Halfway House

 Dwelling, Multi-Unit Building 1 per bedroom

 Dwelling, Multi-Unit Complex

-Dwelling, Detached Single-Family 2 per unit
+Dwelling, Detached Single Family 2 per unit

 Dwelling, Two-Family 1 per bedroom

-Single-Family Residence-Rental 1 per bedroom
+Single-family Residence-Rental 1 per bedroom

 Fraternity or Sorority 1 per bedroom, plus 1 per 1,000 square feet

 Mobile Home Park 2 per unit

 Institutional

 Community Facility, Activity Center 1 per 400 sq. ft.

 Community Facility, Public Health Safety Library

 Museum / Arts Center

 Event Center, Large 40% of maximum legal capacity

 Event Center, Small

 Religious Assembly 1 per 3 seats

 School One per employee, High Schools add 1 for each 10 students